 - Turn your phone off

 - Focus on your own work

-- Use your diary to organise what you will do during your study periods
+- Organise what you will do during your study periods

 - Make sure you have everything you need with you

 - Ask if you need help

-- Think of the needs of others
+- · Think of the needs of others

 Don't ...

 - Put off work

 - Waste time

-- Kid yourself that endless searching on the Internet is work!
+- Kid yourself that endless searching on the internet is work!

 - Take your lunch during a study period

 - Assume that having a pen in your hand and a book open in front of you is the same as learning

-- Say "I was just going to ...."
+- Say "I was just going to"

-- Put others off by thoughtless chatter
+- · Put others off by thoughtless chatter

 - Think you can do two things at once

+Staff in the Sixth Form

+Each student will be assigned a form tutor who they meet with daily as part of a registration session.
+They will be their first point of contact for Pastoral Support.

+Mrs Tracey Johnson, KS5 Pastoral Support Manager, Mr Goss, Assistant Head of Sixth Form, Mrs Mitchell, Director of Sixth Form and Mrs Kearney, Assistant Headteacher are also designated members of staff who will work closely with students in support of their academic progress and pastoral care.

 Key Roles in the Sixth Form

 Senior Prefects

 Appointed by application, interview and for Head and Deputy Head Prefects, democratic vote by the school and staff